 It's the little things, like the pleasant, uncrowded, Department of Motor Vehicles.
-Register your out of state sled with no lines, and no waiting.
+Register your out-of-state sled with no lines, and no waiting.
 We suggest joining a local snowmobile club prior to registration.
-It knocks the registration fee from $100 down to $45.
+It knocks the registration fee down for you.
 Joining a club is usually in the $30 range and you can register multiple sleds under one club membership!

 It's also the big things, like the over 750 miles of groomed snowmobile trails.
 Whether you like tight turns or wide open spaces, there's a thrill for every sledder.